Shopify and Amazon are giants in the e-commerce world, but which one is better for your business? Read on to make the right choice.

 What is Amazon?

 You probably already know that Amazon.com is an e-commerce behemoth.
-But did you know that more than half of all the units sold on the platform are sold by third-party sellers?
-You can sell on Amazon as an individual or a professional, and the platform offers several options for shipping.
+But did you know that more than half of all the units sold on Amazon are from third-party sellers?
+You can sell on Amazon as an individual or a professional, and the platform offers several shipping options.

 What are some benefits of Amazon?